Updated: Mar 18

 I ask my yoga teacher trainees in one of the first lessons.
 What is Hatha Yoga?
-What is Yoga for you? and that's how we start the journey together to find out more, to enquire and investigate the various traditions and roots of yoga.
+What is Yoga for you?
+That's how we start the journey together to find out more, inquire, and investigate the various traditions and roots of yoga.
 We go deep!

 Before I attempt to answer the question of what exactly does "Hatha" mean, I will discuss what one of the purposes of yoga is.
 Throughout history, the purpose and goal of yoga and hatha yoga have changed and evolved to mean different things to different people.
-It's not difficult to see how people nowadays have different opinions on what yoga or hatha yoga is for them.
+It's not difficult to see how people nowadays have different opinions on yoga or hatha yoga.

 What is the purpose of Yoga?

 On a simply physical level, yoga means connecting within ourselves to encourage the free flow of energy and communication (Simon Borg Olivier calls it the loving flow of energy and communication) through subtle energy channels (nadis).
 That could be simply in the first instance connecting our brain to our body and being able to move our toes, or in a more subtle form, a neurotransmitter transmitting a signal from a neuron to a target cell.
 Energy is called in Sanskrit PRANA, and communication or consciousness is called CITTA.
 We support our physical body to live long enough to realise yoga.
 Yoga gets often translated as some form of "union".